richardreed1995/personal-website/content/books/_index.md

 ## 3. The Dip

-**Overview:** Seth Godin's short guide on strategic quitting versus perseverance.
+**Overview:** A short guide on strategic quitting versus perseverance.

 **What I Learned:** Success requires pushing through difficult periods in worthwhile ventures while abandoning pursuits that won't lead to exceptional outcomes.
 This concept helped me recognise when I was facing a temporary challenge worth overcoming versus when I was stubbornly persisting with a fundamentally flawed approach or market.